koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 ### Spring Boot 2.0 Web Applications - Stéphane Nicoll, Brian Clozel

-A rather dry and uninspired presentation of Spring Boot 2, one bonus point because content-wise this is totally relevant to my day-to-day work.
+A rather dry and uninspired presentation of Spring Boot 2, one bonus point because content-wise this is relevant to my day-to-day work.

 3/5

 ### Devops @Scale - Baruch Sadogursky

-Great talk about Devops structured as a Greek tragedy (everybody dies at the end).
+Great talk about Devops structured like a Greek tragedy (everybody dies at the end).
 Just too true to life!

 4/5